Exabyte-io/made/README.md

 ### Source code conventions

-Made.js is written in EcmaScript 6th edition [[2]](#links) with the application of object-oriented design patterns encapsulating key concepts following the conventions below.
+Made-js is written in EcmaScript 6th edition [[2]](#links) with the application of object-oriented design patterns encapsulating key concepts following the conventions below.

 1. Classes follow the Exabyte Data Convention and data structures defined in ESSE [[1]](#links)